What qualifications do you need to land a project management job? It depends on what’s required by your potential

 - Formal: There are many structured courses of study devoted to the skill of managing a project, from getting a degree at an institution of higher learning to any number of certification programs (more on that later).

 - Informal: Some organizations have in-house programs to help you transition into project management or offer to mentor and shadowing programs.
 There is also volunteer work you can do to get the experience an employer will want from a candidate.

 Speaking of experience, let’s dive deeper into that asset:

-- Volunteering: As noted above, volunteering is a way to get the experience you need.
+- Volunteering: As noted, volunteering is a way to get the experience you need.
 This can be through seeking projects that need guidance or leadership, or you might find such opportunities at your current place of employment.
 Raise your hand when there are requests for extra work, don’t be shy.
 It’ll pay off in the long run.

 - Internships: Look for opportunities to intern at some business or organization that is looking for people to help with managing their projects.
-This could lead to full-time employment, but at the very least it adds real experience to your resume.
+This could lead to full-time employment, but at the very least it adds real experience to your project manager resume.

 - Co-Op: This is just another way to volunteer or intern at an organization.
 It usually applies to students who are seeking professional experience and consists of both formal training and learning experience.

 - Entry level/advanced level: Depending on your level of experience, newcomers to the industry can seek entry-level positions, while those with some years of project management experience can look for a more advanced-level position.

 There are various project management certifications offered to individuals looking to make themselves more viable candidates for project management positions:

 - PM/BA: You can receive certification or a degree in project management from any number of undergraduate and graduate education programs.